Jidendiran-coder/Kubernetes_Methods/Kubernetes_Path/1.Deploying_Application_Manually/Spring-boot-App/README.md

 6. Run your Spring Boot application using the below Command:

-java -jar target/spring-boot-web.jar (Just running the Application)
+java -jar target/spring-boot-web.jar #(Just running the Application)

-nohup java -jar target/spring-boot-web.jar & (Running the Application in Backend)
+nohup java -jar target/spring-boot-web.jar > application.log 2>&1 & #(Running the Application in Backend)

 Note: Open the Port 8080 and Check the application Status.
+If Any application is running in port 8080, then execute this command "java -jar target/spring-boot-web.jar --server.port=8081"

 ![images/app.png](images/app.png)